JerichoJyant/sudont/README.md

 sudont [command requiring root privileges]
 ```

-You will be insulted, your password will be printed, and then your command will run as root.
+You will be made fun of, your password will be printed, and then your command will run as root.

 ## sudo vs sudont
 ### sudo -- the built in, sane way